Deformations of algebras in noncommutative geometry: Calabi-Yau algebras and isolated hypersurface singularities

 \subsection{Etingof-Ginzburg's quantization of isolated quasihomogeneous surface singularities}

 In \cite{EGdelpezzo}, Etingof and Ginzburg constructed a (perhaps universal) family of \emph{graded} quantizations of hypersurface singularities in $\bA^3$.
 These essentially coincide with the Sklyanin algebras associated to types $E_6, E_7$, and $E_8$ (the $E_6$ type is the one of Example \ref{ex:skly-e6}).
+Because these hypersurface singularities also deform to affine surfaces $S \setminus E$ where $S$ is a (projective) del Pezzo surface and $E \subseteq S$ is an elliptic curve, the family yields the universal family of quantizations of these del Pezzo surfaces (in more detail, by \cite[Proposition 1.1.3]{EGdelpezzo}, the Rees algebra of $\cO(S \setminus E)$ is the homogeneous coordinate ring of the anti-canonical embedding of $S$, so the Rees algebras of filtered deformations of $\cO(S \setminus E)$ can be viewed as deformations of the projective del Pezzo surface).
+In this subsection, we will stick to the hypersurface singularities and will not mention del Pezzo surfaces any further.

-Namely, suppose that $x, y$, and $z$ are assigned positive weights $a, b, c > 0$, not necessarily all one.
+Let $\bk$ have characteristic zero.
+Suppose that $x, y$, and $z$ are assigned positive weights $a, b, c > 0$, not necessarily all one.
 Let $d := a+b+c$.
 Suppose $f \in \bk[x,y,z]$ is a polynomial which is weight-homogeneous of degree $m$.
 Then the Poisson bracket $\pi_f$ \eqref{e:pif} has weight $m-d$.
-If we want to therefore deform in such a way as to get a \emph{graded} quantization, we will want to have $m=d$, which is called the \emph{elliptic} case.
-For a filtered by not necessarily graded quantization, we need only that $f$ be a sum of weight-homogeneous monomials of degree $\leq m$.
-The case where $f$ is weight-homogeneous of degree strictly less than $m$ turns out to yield all the \emph{du Val} (or Klenian) singularities $\bA^2/\Gamma$ for $\Gamma < \SL(2)$ finite, which we discussed before.
+If we want to deform in such a way as to get a \emph{graded} quantization, we will need to have $m=d$, which is called the \emph{elliptic} case.
+For a filtered but not necessarily graded quantization, we need only that $f$ be a sum of weight-homogeneous monomials of degree $\leq d$.
+The case where $f$ is weight-homogeneous of degree strictly less than $d$ turns out to yield all the \emph{du Val} (or Kleinian) singularities $\bA^2/\Gamma$ for $\Gamma < \SL(2)$ finite, which we discussed in Remark \ref{r:McKay} and Theorem \ref{t:quiv}.

-So, for a graded quantization, suppose $f$ is homogeneous of degree $d$.
+So, to look for graded quantizations, suppose $f$ is homogeneous of degree $d$.
 We also need to require that $Z(f)$ has an isolated singularity at the origin.
-In this case, it is well-known that the possibilities of $f$, up to isomorphism, are given by a single parameter $\tau \in \bk$ together with three possibilities:
+In this case, it is well-known that the possible choices of $f$, up to weight-graded automorphisms of $\bk[x,y,z]$, fall into three possible families, each parameterized by $\tau \in \bk$:

 Let $p$, $q$, and $r$ denote the exponents: so in the first case, $p=q=r=3$, in the second case $p=q=4$ and $r=2$, and in the third case, $p=6, q=3$, and $r=2$.
 Note that $ap=bq=cr$; so in the first case we could take $a=b=c=1$; in the second, $a=b=1, c=2$; in the third, $a=1, b=2$, and $c=3$.
 Let $TV_\cyc^{\leq m}$ and $TV_\cyc^m$ be the subspaces of $TV_\cyc$ of weighted degrees $\leq m$ and exactly $m$, respectively.
 Similarly define $TV_\cyc^{< m} = TV_\cyc^{\leq m-1}$.
 For a filtered algebra $A$, we similarly define $A^m, A^{\leq m}$, and $A^{< m}$.